≡ Menu

 About Guardian Life

-The Guardian Life Insurance Company of America has a rich history that dates back to before the Civil War, and it is now a Fortune 500 mutual insurance company, making it one of the largest and oldest in the United States.
+The Guardian Life Insurance Company of America has a rich history that dates back to before the Civil War.
+It is now a Fortune 500 mutual insurance company, making it one of the largest and oldest in the United States.

-Based in New York, Guardian Life not only offers life insurance but also health, dental, vision, and disability insurance, as well as retirement planning, mutual funds, and other investment options.
+Based in New York, Guardian Life offers life insurance, health, dental, vision, and disability insurance, retirement planning, mutual funds, and other investment options.

 With 29 million customers across various product lines, Guardian Life is a well-established company that also provides and helps administer employee benefits.